The BEST art supplies for preschoolers plus The Artful Parent’s favorite art tools and craft materials to get started creating at home!

 Transfer a stack of coffee filters from your kitchen to your art supply cabinet for all kinds of crafty fun!
 This absorbent paper is wonderful for experimenting with watercolor paints or combining washable markers and water.
 You can make snowflakes, butterflies, flowers… the list goes on and on.

-For more preschool art supplies see The Artful Parent Amazon shop with an entire board dedicated to preschool!
+For more preschool art supplies visit The Artful Parent Amazon shop!

 Pin It For Later